ECDC traineeship programme

 Does ECDC provide any assistance in finding accommodation in Stockholm?

 ECDC is unable to provide assistance and trainees are responsible for finding their own accommodation.
 However, ECDC can provide you with practical advice when looking for accommodation (where to look, etc.)

 Does ECDC provide health insurance?

-All trainees are provided with accident insurance, however trainees must take out valid health insurance valid in Sweden, prior to the start of their traineeship.
+All trainees are provided with accident insurance, but they must take out health insurance valid in Sweden prior to the start of their traineeship.
 Proof of this insurance will be requested prior to the start of the traineeship.

 Privacy statement applicable to recruitment of ECDC trainees

 ECDC processes the personal data collected in accordance with Regulation (EU) 2018/1725.
 The purpose of the processing is to select trainees for the official traineeships scheme of ECDC.